OUR BELIEFS / “Architecture as Evolution”

 M.Arch, LEED AP, NCARB - Design Leader for Contemporary Architecture

-As a Principal of STUDIO KHORA, and Design Leader for Contemporary Architecture, Alex has changed the portfolio direction of Rex Nichols Architects to contemporary architecture, which has led the firm to be included in the top 50 residential architects in the U.S. since 2015.
-Alex worked in London for world-renowned architectural firms including Foster+Partners, OMA (Office for Metropolitan Architecture), Rogers Stirk Harbour + Partners, and Rafael Viñoly architects.
-He has contributed sustainable design initiatives while working on projects across the United States, Europe, and the Middle East.
-He has expertise in energy-efficiency design and has provided sustainable design leadership, including solar and daylight.
-He earned a Master's Degree in Sustainable Architecture from Bologna University, Italy.
-Alex achieved Leadership in Energy and Environmental Design (LEED) and National Council of Architectural Registration Boards (NCARB) accreditations in the U.S. Alex considers that being an architect is not just a matter of designing a building with an appealing aesthetic but also providing a technically efficient design, ultimately leading to cutting-edge architecture.
+As a principal at STUDIO KHORA, Alex has evolved the portfolio direction of Rex Nichols Architects to contemporary architecture, effectively leading to the firm’s inclusion in the Top 50 Residential Architects in the U.S. since 2015.
+Having worked in London for world-renowned architectural firms including Foster+Partners, OMA (Office for Metropolitan Architecture), Rogers Stirk Harbour + Partners, and Rafael Viñoly architects, Alex has contributed sustainable design initiatives across the United States, Europe, and the Middle East.
+He earned a Master's Degree in Sustainable Architecture from Bologna University, Italy and is accredited by Leadership in Energy and Environmental Design (LEED) and also by the National Council of Architectural Registration Boards (NCARB) in the U.S.

 For Alex, an aesthetic is but one outcome.
 A conclusion.
 The life of a truly innovative structure embraces efficiency, playfulness, technology and craft.
 Consciousness.
 Meaning.